hackbots-3414/2026_Preseason/README.md

 (Has better Circularity Control) https://www.hlplanet.com/gamepad-tester/

 ### Target Goals For New Controller (can be changed with new ideas or remove with potential problems)
-- Feedback to the driver (Lights or a motor for rumble)
 - Add flexable comfortable material to increase feelability
 - Increase modularity with 3d printed parts
-- Add Diegetic Indicators
+- Add Diegetic Indicators (Lights or a motor for rumble)
+- Implement UART (Universal Asynchronous Receiver-Transmitter) for communication between the Pico and other controllers or sensors.
+- Debouncing Logic for SOME robot functions (NOT EVERYTHING)

+### Materials
+-

 ### Survey Results
 - https://docs.google.com/spreadsheets/d/1WdU0KlCNY244AFOX333u-de5YBfFwFpkB5UNWHj5Cc8/edit?usp=sharing